Monty Bennett: Political involvement

-In October 2020, The New York Times reported that Bennett had pitched a media network run by Brian Timpone to publish articles about topics ranging from COVID-19 stimulus legislation to U.S.–China policy.
-In February 2021, Bennett announced his acquisition of the website Dallas Express (unrelated to the former African American newspaper of the same name), which was identified by D Magazine as having previously been part of Timpone's Metric Media network.
-In a March 2023 report, The Texas Observer found that the Dallas Express was being used to promote a network of pro-police and anti-LGBT astroturfing groups.
+Bennett donated more than $1.1 million to Donald Trump's presidential campaigns and to the Republican National Committee between the 2016 election and May 2020.
+He has been a supporter of Texas Governor Greg Abbott, and has donated more than $2.5 million to state-level candidates and political action committees in Texas.
+He is active in the school privatization movement and in efforts to elect more conservatives to school boards.
+He has been on the advisory boards of Texans for Education Reform and Texans for Education Rights.
+A 2023 article in The Real Deal about Bennett's increased activities in politics and media said that he has "engaged in many political battles, and won quite a few," particularly relating to local issues in Texas.
+He backed the proposed Dallas HERO ballot measures in 2024 to make major changes in Dallas city government.
+Of the three measures, two passed: the first removed sovereign immunity, making it easier to sue the city for breaking laws, while the second would require the city to hire 900 additional police officers.

 Personal life

 Bennett is married and has four children—two from a previous marriage, and two stepchildren.
-He lives in Dallas, where he has lived for more than 30 years.
+He has lived in the Dallas metroplex for more than 30 years, though he has admitted that he does not live within Dallas city limits.
 He also owns a 1,500-acre ranch in Athens, Texas, a portion of which has been in his family for three generations.
 In 2014, he won an out-of-court settlement against the Tarrant Regional Water District to divert a pipeline from running across his property, having created a conservation district on his land and brought endangered animals to live on the land, amongst other exotic animals he already had.
+He also established a cemetery in the pipeline's path to thwart it.